 - This requires a commitment to the continuous improvement of the whole customer experience

 Customer support is not about solving incidents or customer satisfaction with incident resolution.
 It is about our ability to contribute to customer success and productivity.
 It means we have to be good at:

 - Maximizing value realization by reducing customer effort and increasing their capability

-Please see the page on the Customer Success Initiative for more information about ongoing work in this area.
+Please see the page on the Customer Experience Initiative for more information about ongoing work in this area.